Tournament Rules & Regulations

 • Maximum 14 players on the roster

-• Must be 3 years removed from OUA if looking to play in REC division (with approval from convenors)
+• Must be minimum 3 years removed from OUA/NCAA if looking to play in REC division (or get approval from convenors)

 • Ex professional players with approval from convenors